 Contact: Laure Gardelle, Tel: 06 56 79 66 38, lgardelle@yahoo.fr

-The Society of the Wallace Fountains is a non-profit organisation.
-Its mission is to promote, preserve and protect the historic Wallace Fountains of Paris, and to recognise and encourage philanthropy in the spirit of Sir Richard Wallace.
-It provides education and information about the historic, cultural and social significance of the fountains and their donor.
-The Society offers 21 self-guided walks to find all 108 Wallace Fountains scattered throughout Paris via its guidebook and website.
+The Society of the Wallace Fountains promotes, preserves and protects the historic Wallace Fountains of Paris, and recognises and encourages philanthropy in the spirit of Sir Richard Wallace.
+It provides education and information about the historic, cultural, and social significance of the fountains and their donor.
+The Society offers presentations and guided tours to groups, as well as 21 self-guided walks to find all 108 Wallace Fountains scattered throughout Paris via its guidebook and website.

 Secretary Gretel Furner, gfurner@wallacefountains.org